Why Buy a Used Audi Transmission from Auto Power Source

 -

 Multitronic is FWD-only.
 Never accept a Multitronic for a Quattro car — it physically cannot drive the rear axle.
+The chain-and-pulley design is Audi-specific and only exists in front-wheel-drive form.

 -